paris-saclay-cds/ramp-workflow/README.md

 ### I am a researcher in a domain science

 If you **have a predictive problem**, you can **submit it as a data challenge** to incite data scientists to solve your problem.
 First [build your own workflow](#build-your-own-workflow) using the [ramp-workflow][rworkflow] library, following examples from [ramp-kits][rkits], then [contact us][email] so we upload it to the [RAMP site][rstudio].
-We can then organize hackatons or longer data challenges, and use the problem in a classroom setting.
+We can then organize hackathons or longer data challenges, and use the problem in a classroom setting.
 We may also automatically benchmark the thousands of models that are already in the platform.

 ## How to use this bundle?